 - They seem cheaper than the other equivalent arrows but the quality is still pretty good.

-- Colorful fletchings are certainly made them easy to find outside.
+- Colorful fletchings certainly make them easy to find outside.

 - Brand reliability.
 Easton is producing the best arrows in archery World today.